 With humanity’s demands on our farms increasing, the technology to drive precision farming is changing, too.

-On the digital imagery front, the evolution includes the move to short-wave infrared (SWIR) imaging, which is defined as using a wavelength range of 1.4–3 µm, somewhat shorter than either mid-wave infrared (MWIR) or long-wave infrared (LWIR) and just above the near-infrared range.
+On the digital imaging front, the evolution includes the move to short-wave infrared (SWIR) imaging, which is defined as using a wavelength range of 1.4–3 µm, somewhat shorter than either mid-wave infrared (MWIR) or long-wave infrared (LWIR) and just above the near-infrared range.
 Shorter SWIR wavelengths behave similarly to photons in the visible range.
 While the spectral content of targets in SWIR is different, the images produced are more visual in their characteristics and less like the lower resolution thermal behavior of the MWIR and LWIR light bands.
 Compared to MWIR and LWIR, SWIR’s shorter wavelengths enable images with higher resolution and stronger contrast, both of which are important criteria for inspection and sorting.

 Because water is highly light-absorbent in the SWIR wavelength, it appears almost black in images of objects illuminated using SWIR cameras.
 As a result, applying an appropriate filter or light source can help make moisture content highly evident in bruised fruit, well-irrigated crops, or bulk grains.
 Thanks to this property, scientists can precisely follow water absorption from the roots into the leaves.
 Conversely, evaporation and desiccation can also be seen.
 A large number of applications that are difficult or impossible to perform using visible light are possible using SWIR.
 When imaging in SWIR, water vapor, fog, and certain materials such as silicon are transparent.
 Additionally, colors that appear almost identical in the visible spectrum may be easily differentiated using SWIR.